castorini/pyserini/docs/experiments-dpr.md

 > Vladimir Karpukhin, Barlas Oğuz, Sewon Min, Patrick Lewis, Ledell Wu, Sergey Edunov, Danqi Chen, Wen-tau Yih, [Dense Passage Retrieval for Open-Domain Question Answering](https://www.aclweb.org/anthology/2020.emnlp-main.550/), _Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP)_, pages 6769-6781, 2929.

 You'll need a Pyserini [development installation](https://github.com/castorini/pyserini#development-installation) to get started.
+These experiments were performed on a Linux machine running Ubuntu 18.04 with `faiss-cpu==1.6.5`,  `transformers==4.0.0`, `torch==1.7.1`, and `tensorflow==2.4.0`; results have also been replicated on macOS 10.14.6 with the same Python dependency versions.

+Note that we have observed minor differences in scores between different computing environments (e.g., Linux vs. macOS).
+However, the differences usually appear in the fifth digit after the decimal point, and do not appear to be a cause for concern from a replicability perspective.
+Thus, while the scoring script provides results to much higher precision, we have intentionally rounded to four digits after the decimal point.

 ## Summary